NathanHarrington/dotfiles/README.md

     # Include it locally...
     ecryptfs-insert-wrapped-passphrase-into-keyring ~/.ecryptfs/wrapped-passphrase

-    # Reboot system, login as nharrington.
+    # Reboot system, login as nharrington into gnome.
 Verify that the firefox history
     # is there, all the other expected files are there.

     # Remove the older, unencrypted home directory, something like: